shekeriev/suse-tu/virtual-machines/README.md

 - after a while the process will finish and the machine will appear in the library of the application

 Now, we are ready to power on our new virtual machine and start experimenting with it.
 All commands that we will need are in the **VM** section of the main menu.
 They are available in the context menu (select the machine and right-click on it) of the machine as well.

+## Troubleshooting

+**Hyper-V Default Switch missing**

+In general, it is difficult to recreate the default switch.
+Instead, we can create a basic NAT switch which will get us covered.
+The only drwaback is that it won't have any DHCP functionalities.
+So, we should manually configure the network settings of our virtual machines.
+Thus, in addition to the switch, we can create a small virtual machine that will act as DHCP server.

+Should you want to create just the switch and take care of the rest by yourself (for example, manual setup of IP addresses on the virtual machines), check this link <https://zahariev.pro/files/hyper-v-nat-switch.html> and follow the instructions there.

+Of course, we can go with the complete solution - switch + DHCP virtual machine.
+We can do it either manually, or use an automated solution.

+If you are looking for an automated solution, you check this procedure:
+- open a PowerShell session with **Run as administrator** option (right click on the icon and select the option)
+- navigate to the root folder

+        cd c:\

+- change temporary the execution policy (you must confirm when asked)

+        Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process

+- download the setup script

+        Invoke-WebRequest -UseBasicParsing -Uri https://zahariev.pro/files/setup-hv-dhcp.ps1 -OutFile setup-hv-dhcp.ps1

+- source the script (this will make all the functions there available)

+        . .\setup-hv-dhcp.ps1

+- now, to create the switch and the special VM that will act as a DHCP server

+        Create-HVDHCPSetup

+- should you want to delete the artefacts, execute this instead

+        Remove-HVDHCPSetup

+As a result of the above, we will end up with a new switch (NAT vSwitch) and a tiny virtual machine (HVDHCP) that will act as DHCP server to the virtual machines that are connected to the switch.
+The default network settings are:
+- network - 192.168.99.0/24
+- default gateway - 192.168.99.1
+- DHCP server - 192.168.99.2
+- address range - 192.168.99.100 - 192.168.99.199

+The credentials for the tiny virtual machine are **root** / **Parolka1!**.

+Don't forget to link the virtual machines (either existing or new) to the newly created switch (NAT vSwitch).